carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 >
 > Now use this file to create a new Conda environment.
 Where is this new environment created?
 > Using the same `environment.yml` file create a Conda environment as a sub-directory called
-> `env/` inside a newlt created project directory.
-Compare the contents of the two environments
+> `env/` inside a newly created project directory.
+Compare the contents of the two environments.
-> and confirm that they are the same.
 >
 > > ## Solution
 > >